You have turned-in this assignment. You can review the lesson and see your previous answers.

 So this really tells us how much of a lightweight England was at the time.

-And as you'll remember that England had been desperate to trade with India and China for hundreds of years previously to buy the silks and spices of these faraway lands.
+And as you'll remember, that England had been desperate to trade with India and China for hundreds of years previously to buy the silks and spices of these far away lands.

-But it's important to remember that our modern idea of these nations and their borders did not really exist.
+And you're probably noticing, I'm using words like China, India, and Russia to describe these states, but it's important to remember that our modern idea of these nations and their borders did not really exist.

 Over times, these borders shifted and were often contested by different peoples and rulers.